brunotnasc/space-invaders/README.md

 ### Omega Ray

 The definitive alien killer weapon.
 This ray destroys everything on its path.
-However, once activated, the player is immobilized until the ray's long charging time is completed.
+However, once activated, the player is immobilized until the ray's long charging and firing action completes.

-The Omega Ray is powerful but forces the player to be vulnerable to incoming enemy fire until the weapon activation finishes.
+The Omega Ray is powerful, but forces the player to be vulnerable to incoming enemy fire and should be correctly timed.
+You can fire it from behind a shelter, but then you won't have that shelter anymore.

 ## Key bindings